Z4k3n/metamask-wallet-connect/README.md

 For more info, check out this awesome video made by @mikec3 https://www.youtube.com/watch?v=uWeK30vg35c

+It's important to mention that we need ethers import to make this projecto work, so we'll install it with:

+### 'npm install --save ethers'

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).